- 12 July 2021

 Chancellery, Research and Enterprise.

 SJTU contact details for more information on the joint PhD program:

 Shanghai Jiao Tong University

-- SJTU contact details for more information on joint seed funding:
+- SJTU contact details for more information on joint seed funding and application submission:

 Project manager, International Affairs Division